christofferaakre/lang/readme.md

 no extension.
 To run it, run `./program`.

 ## Features
-`lang` is a very simple stack based language, and currently does not have features you might be used to like variables, etc. Instead, you work with a stack.
+`lang` (name not final) is a very simple stack based language, and currently does not have features you might be used to like variables, etc. Instead, you work with a stack.
 A program consists of a series of instructions.
 Instructions are separated by spaces, and newlines and excess whitespace are ignored.